Juakata/Bubble-Sort/README.md

 # Bubble-Sort
-Next Project is function to sort numbers or words depending on the length, built with Ruby.
+Next Project is a function to sort numbers or words depending on the length, built with Ruby.

 Used: Ruby.